agrc/api.mapserv.utah.gov/README.md

 ## Containers

 It is highly recommended to use containers for this project or at least certain parts of it.
-The appeal of not having to install PostgreSQL or Redis and manage/configure them yourself should be persuasive enough.

 ### Building images

-- `podman-compose -f docker-compose.yml -f docker-compose.override.yml build`
+- `docker-compose -f docker-compose.yml -f docker-compose.override.yml build`

 Building images is necessary any time values in the `Dockerfile` or `docker-compose.yml` change.

 ### Starting containers

-- `podman-compose -f docker-compose.yml -f docker-compose.override.yml up`
+- `docker-compose -f docker-compose.yml -f docker-compose.override.yml up`

-Starting a container is like turning on the service. `podman-compose -f docker-compose.yml -f docker-compose.override.yml up` will start all the containers referenced in this projects `docker-compose.yaml`.
+Starting a container is like turning on the service. `docker-compose -f docker-compose.yml -f docker-compose.override.yml up` will start all the containers referenced in this projects `docker-compose.yaml`.
 For development purposes, we suggest running PostgreSQL and/or Redis in containers and letting Visual Studio (Code, for Mac, or Windows) run the API.
 PostgreSQL is required for the application to start while Redis is not required.

-- `podman-compose -f docker-compose.yml -f docker-compose.override.yml up --detach cache` _This will run redis in the background._
+- `docker-compose -f docker-compose.yml -f docker-compose.override.yml up --detach cache` _This will run redis in the background._

 ## Swagger